 The California State University (CSU) is committed to maintaining an inclusive community that values diversity and fosters tolerance and mutual respect.
-We embrace and encourage our community differences in Age, Disability, Race or Ethnicity, Gender, Gender Identity or Expression, Nationality, Religion, Sexual Orientation, Genetic Information, Veteran or Military Status, and other characteristics that make our community unique.
-All Students have the right to participate fully in CSU programs and activities free from Discrimination, Harassment, and Retaliation.
+We embrace and encourage our community differences in Age, Disability (physical and mental), Gender (or sex), Gender Identity (including transgender), Gender Expression, Genetic Information, Marital Status, Medical Condition, Nationality, Race or Ethnicity (including color or ancestry), Religion (or Religious Creed), Sexual Orientation, and Veteran or Military Status, and other characteristics that make our community unique.1 All Students have the right to participate fully in CSU programs and activities free from Discrimination, Harassment, and Retaliation.
 The CSU prohibits Harassment of any kind, including Sexual Harassment, as well as Sexual Misconduct, Dating and Domestic Violence, and Stalking.
-Such behavior violates University policy and may also violate state or federal law.
+Such misconduct violates University policy and may also violate state or federal law.